-Diasporic & Disabled is an interview series on what it's like to be a disabled/mentally ill, especially queer or trans, person of colour in the diaspora.
+Diasporic & Disabled is an interview series on what it's like to be Disabled, Mad, Mentally Ill, Autistic, Neurodivergent, &/or Chronically Ill — as a marginalised gender and/or queer person of global majority, in the diaspora.

-[ trigger warning: suicide for the next paragraph ]
+[ Trigger warning: Eating disorders and suicide in the next three paragraphs. ]

 One of my life missions is to help eradicate the ableism and stigma that we all internalise, especially the stigma that prevents us people of colour from seeking the help that we need.
 I hope that this interview series will help do just that.